Phases of Supersymmetric Ground States in $AdS_4$: The Superconformal Index

 where $Q_a$ represents the four electric charges $(Q_1,Q_2,Q_3,Q_4)$.
 We substituted the constraint \eqref{indconst}, so the index is a function of only four chemical potentials $\Phi_a^\prime$.
 It follows that only four combinations of charges

 appear in the Boltzmann factors.
-We call them the \textit{Indicial charges}.
+We call them the \textit{indicial charges}.
 On the other hand, the summation \eqref{eqn:scindexdef} runs over all the five charges.
-To make it manifest that the index depends only on the indicial charges, we define a quantity called the \textit{Indicial entropy (degeneracy)} and label it by $S_{\mathcal I}$ ($n_{\mathcal I}$)
+To make it manifest that the index depends only on the indicial charges, we define quantities called the \textit{indicial entropy} and degeneracy which we denote by $S_{\mathcal I}$ and $n_{\mathcal I}$:

-The indicial degeneracy $n_{\mathcal I}$ depends only on the indicial charges $Z_a$ because the summation in \eqref{indent} is over all charges that lie on an \textit{Indicial line} in the five dimensional charge space that is defined by the four linear equations \eqref{eqn:Zadef}.
+The indicial degeneracy $n_{\mathcal I}$ depends only on the four indicial charges $Z_a$, because the summation in \eqref{indent} is over all charges that lie on an \textit{indicial line} in the five dimensional charge space that is defined by the four linear equations \eqref{eqn:Zadef}.
 Note that the indicial degeneracy can be a negative integer and hence the indicial entropy $S_{\mathcal I} $ can have an imaginary part.
-Using the definition of indicial entropy we can rewrite the index as a sum over indicial charges $Z_a$:
+Using the definition of indicial entropy we can rewrite the superconformal index \eqref{indprel} as a sum over indicial charges $Z_a$:

-where $\mathcal F (\Phi_a^\prime)$ is the \textit{Indicial Free Energy}.
+where $\mathcal F (\Phi_a^\prime)$ is the \textit{indicial free energy}.
 The inverse of this formula can be obtained through an inverse Laplace transform

 The integral was approximated by a sum over saddle point values $\Phi_a^{\prime\star}$ of the chemical potentials.
 They are obtained by solving

 for $\Phi_a^\prime$ in terms of $Z_a$.
 The saddle point approximation is justified in the limit of large $N$ (or small $G$).